 Circumnavigate the entire coast of Iceland in pursuit of its relentless natural beauty.
 Capture images of gushing geysers, frozen cliffs and volcanic craters as you propel your photography skills to the next level.

-Iceland Advanced Photography offers 3 arts and photography college credits through Lesley University.
+Iceland Photography & Portfolio Design offers 3 fine arts college credits through Lesley University and 6 service hours.

 During this course, students with previous experience will advance their skills through instruction in photography, digital editing and production.
 The first half of the course will teach students to manipulate camera settings and composition techniques, while the final half of the course will focus on using Lightroom and Photoshop to edit their collection.
 Each student will walk away with a professional portfolio of high quality images that they can use to demonstrate creative photography and editing skills.